-CSKA was established on 5 May 1948 at the Military Club in Sofia.
+CSKA was established on May 5, 1948 in the Military Club in Sofia.

-After the deliberate bankruptcy of the club in 2016, CSKA started its revival from the lowest level of Bulgarian football.
-After two consecutive promotions, in the current season 2018/19, the club is competing in the Second League.
+After the deliberate bankruptcy of the club in 2016, FC CSKA 1948 began the moral revival of CSKA from the lowest level of Bulgarian football.
+The Reds has won consecutively the trophies from Fourth League, Third League and Second League.

 From the 2020/21 season, FC CSKA 1948 is part of the highest echelon of Bulgarian football - efbet League.
 Today the team proudly takes its place among the best in the country.

 The concept for the development of the club is based on the trust in Bulgarian players and a balance between experienced and young footballers.